Television South: Programming

 TVS produced a vast array of programming covering a wide aspect of areas.
 As part of the dual region, two entirely separate editions of the TVS regional news programme Coast to Coast were developed, to produce daily news coverage across the area.
 Both won the Royal Television Society's awards for the Best News Programme of the Year, in 1983 (for the South East edition), and in 1989 and 1991 (for the South edition).

 TVS also innovated with the experimental Afternoon Club, a dedicated programme encompassing a number of afternoon soap operas, quiz shows etc. linked by general chat and guests etc. TVS also produced its own afternoon magazine series, Not for Women Only.
 TVS was also instrumental in providing separate non-news programmes for the South, South East and Thames Valley areas, including the chat show Coast to Coast People and the listings guide This Way Out.
 The award-winning series Country Ways, which examined the people and places of the region, began in 1984 and continued in production for ITV Meridian until 2008.

 One of TVS's strongest performance was in children's programming.
-Early successes included the Saturday morning show No. 73 (which launched the career of Sandi Toksvig, and was networked from its second series) On Safari, the British version of Fraggle Rock and being one of the biggest contributors to Dramarama.
-In 1990, TVS brought back How as How 2, and began production of Art Attack.
+Early successes included the Saturday morning show No. 73 (which launched the career of Sandi Toksvig, and was networked from its second series) On Safari, the British co-production of Fraggle Rock and being one of the biggest contributors to Dramarama.
+In 1990, TVS brought back How as How 2 and began production of Art Attack.

 As TVS established its deal with LWT, the company started to make significant contributions to the network with its own drama and entertainment series including: Catchphrase, C.A.T.S.
 Eyes, numerous Bobby Davro series, and the successful television adaptations of the novels of Ruth Rendell, with more than 15 programmes being made over a 10-year period.

 TVS also provided a number of networked factual and science-based programmes, including In The Mouth of the Dragon and The Real World, the latter of which was twice broadcast in 3D (a ground-breaking television first in the UK) with special glasses given away with the magazine TV Times.

 TVS continued Southern Television's tradition of providing classical music programmes, but these were broadcast on Channel 4 instead of ITV, principally involving The Bournemouth Symphony Orchestra under conductor Owain Arwel Hughes.
 Other contributions included opera from Glyndebourne and a performance of Mahler's 8th Symphony from Salisbury Cathedral to inaugurate Channel 4's stereo service on 28 July 1990.
 As well as classical music, TVS also produced a number of pop and light music programmes.

 Other location programming included the usual round of sports coverage in the region, principally football.
 Also, extensive coverage of the various party political conferences from Brighton and Bournemouth.
 In the summer, a major light entertainment programme, Summertime Special, was produced for the ITV network on Saturday evenings.